Nathaniel Morren

-Nathaniel Morren (1798–1847) was a Scottish minister and author, known as a historian of the General Assembly of the Church of Scotland.
+Nathaniel Morren (3 February 1798–28 March 1847) was a Scottish minister and author, known as a historian of the General Assembly of the Church of Scotland.

 Life

 Born in Aberdeen 3 February 1798, Morren was educated at Aberdeen grammar school and at Marischal College, where he graduated M.A. in 1814.
 He became a tutor at Fort George, and then taught at Caen, France, a visit to Joseph Lowe set up by Professor George Glennie of the College.

 Morren studied theology in the universities of Aberdeen and Edinburgh.
 He was licensed by the presbytery of Aberdeen in October 1822, and appointed minister of Blackhall Street (later North) Church, Greenock, in June 1823.

 At the time of the disruption of 1843, Morren defended the Church of Scotland position, against Patrick Macfarlan, another of the Greenock ministers.
 He was translated to the first charge of Brechin in September 1843, the post being vacant because James McCosh had seceded.

-Morren died of apoplexy 28 March 1847.
+Morren died of apoplexy on 28 March 1847.